ahanel13/Restaurant_RESTApi/README.md

 Request body:

     {
-	    // list of table ideas in an array as well "first_name": "Anthony",
+	    //add an array of tables if you would like "first_name": "Anthony",
 	    "last_name": "Hanel",
-	    "email": "testemail02@gmail.com",
+	    "username": "testemail02",
 	    "password": "fakepassword",
 	    "position": "1"
     }